rikkimax/twp-d/manuscript/content/kindsOfProjects/networking/web/clientSide.md

 The other feature that you must be aware of is the $[^DollarFuncDocs] function.
 The $ function is a special one within development.
 In essence it finds a DOM element by the an id.

-The major difference between jQuery[^jQueryDollarDollarFuncDocs] and Prototype is that Prototype has a seperate function that supports CSS selectors.
+The major difference between jQuery[^jQueryDollarDollarFuncDocs] and Prototype is that Prototype has a separate function that supports CSS selectors.
 That is $$[^DollarDollarFuncDocs].

 Even though client side is listed as its own category it doesn't necessarily is.
-Javascript which is the client side language commonly used can have e.g. utility libraries.
+JavaScript which is the client side language commonly used can have e.g. utility libraries.
 With these include client side templating as well as date/time handling.

 [^PrototypeSite]: http://prototypejs.org/
 [^jQuerySite]: https://jquery.com/